sabre-io/sabre.io/source/dav/1.8/writing-plugins.md

 ### `beforeCreateFile`

-This event is trigged before new files are created.
-Using this event it is possible to intercept these actions and store them in a different spot.
+This event is triggered before new files are created.
+Using this event, it is possible to intercept these actions and store them in a different spot.

 Since 1.6 the 'parent' argument will also be sent along.